AppZung/react-native-code-push/docs/api-android.md

 ### API for React Native lower than 0.60

-The Java API is made available by importing the `com.microsoft.codepush.react.CodePush` class into your `MainActivity.java` file, and consists of a single public class named `CodePush`.
+The Java API is made available by importing the `com.appzung.codepush.react.CodePush` class into your `MainActivity.java` file, and consists of a single public class named `CodePush`.

 #### CodePush